nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 Step 5:  After a 1st run of 'make'.
 Successful or with failure.

+	Check that all 3rd Party tars were downloaded
+	(at last count there were 90)
 	Review autogen.input file
-	When you run autogen.sh, it will initially downloaded tar files from LibreOffice.

 	Edit your autogen.input file by adding:

 	--disable-external-fetch

-	This will prevent further downloads of these tars.
+	This will prevent further downloads of 3rd Party tars.

-	Then redo
+	Then rerun autogen.sh

 	>./autogen.sh